-Tips to maximize your virtual learner’s eye health
+Virtual learning tips: How to maximize your child’s eye health

-Kids are spending a lot of time in front of electronic devices these days.
-If the students in your home are returning to learning virtually this fall due to the COVID-19 pandemic, ophthalmologist Dr. Evan Silverstein has some tips to limit eye strain and maximize their visual health.
+Kids are spending a lot of time in front of electronic devices these days with online learning.
+If the students in your home are virtually due to the COVID-19 pandemic, ophthalmologist Dr. Evan Silverstein has some tips to limit eye strain and maximize healthy eyes.

 Watch Dr. Silverstein explain how to help reduce eye strain